Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5: Introduction

 \subsection{Summary of results}

-We begin our analysis by showing that the parametrically amplified reflectivity at $4.7$ THz is consistent with the presence of a coherently oscillating Raman mode at twice the frequency, $9.4$ THz.
+We begin our analysis by showing that the parametrically amplified reflectivity at $4.7$ THz is consistent with the creation of a photonic time crystal whose parameters oscillate at $9.4$ THz.
 The theoretical fit captures the experimental amplification profile, plotted in figure~\ref{fig:process}(c).
 A schematic Hamiltonian describing parametric amplification of the optical reflectivity in the presence of a coherently oscillating mode at $\omega_d = 9.4$ THz is given by:

 where $X(t)$ is a Raman mode and $ \{ a^\dag_{1,k} , a^\dag_{2,-k} \} $ are the creation operators of photons with opposite momentum which may be associated with different phonon-polariton bands $\{1, 2\}$ at frequencies parametrically resonant with the drive, $\omega_{1} (k) + \omega_2 ( - k) = \omega_d$.
-As shown in figure~\ref{fig:process}(b), Floquet drive can generate pairs of photons at the signal frequency of the incoming probe, $\omega_s$, and a photon oscillating at the idler frequency, $\omega_{\rm id} = \omega_d - \omega_s$.
+As shown in figure~\ref{fig:process}(b), the Floquet drive can generate pairs of photons at the signal frequency of the incoming probe, $\omega_s$, and a photon oscillating at the idler frequency, $\omega_{\rm id} = \omega_d - \omega_s$.
 Reflectivity amplification is then caused by stimulated emission of photon pairs by the driven material.
 To compute the reflection coefficient, we use degenerate Floquet perturbation theory to construct the eigenmodes and solve the Fresnel equations at the boundary.

 We then proceed to investigate the origin of the $9.4$ THz oscillation.
 We show that electron-phonon coupling between electronic bands involved in the photo-excitation and the 4.7 THz IR-phonon naturally leads to phonon squeezing.
 Phonon squeezing oscillations have twice the frequency of the phonon and act as a Raman mode.
 We find that this mechanism is generic and should apply to all IR-phonons present in the system.
 However, for phonon squeezing oscillations to create an effective Floquet material that can significantly enhance the reflectivity, the phonon needs to be both strongly coupled to the photo-excited bands and also have a strong coupling to the electric field.